 When an employee(s) is able to reach past the IPE, one or more of the following may be occurring:

 - The employee(s) may be standing too high on the pole.

 - The aerial lift device may be positioned too high or too close.

-- The employee(s) may be too close to the conductor.
+- The employee(s) may be too close to the conductor and/or equipment.

-- Selection of IPE/IPPE shall be for the circuit voltage class to be worked.
+- Selection of IPE/IPPE shall be for the nominal voltage to be worked.

-- All rubber/ plastic insulated equipment shall be inspected immediately following any incident that could be suspected of having caused damage.
+- All IPE/IPPE shall be inspected immediately following any incident that could be suspected of having caused damage.